-Rex Latham is an award winning blacksmith who has practiced his trade over three decades.
+Rex Latham is an award-winning blacksmith who has practiced his trade for over three decades.
 A traditional blacksmith, he particularly enjoys the challenges of restoration and conservation as well as embracing bespoke and contemporary commissions.

 He and his daughter have made numerous media appearances on television and radio both internationally and here in the U.K. as well as being featured in countless newspaper and magazine articles.